 Refugees will from now on be told very clearly that they should not expect to stay in Denmark but prepare themselves for return as soon as this is possible.
+The word "integration" will in fact not be used officially for refugees anymore.
 When the permit is about to be extended (every second year) or if the authorities consider revoking it before time, job and Danish skills will no longer count to the same degree as today.
 Only the security situation in the home country and family attachment will be assessed, and the government announces directly that it will be “to the limit of the conventions”.
 Children below 8 years will as a rule not be considered personally attached to Denmark yet.
 At the same time, it has become increasingly hard to obtain permanent residence permit during recent years.
-A refugee will still be allowed to apply, but there will be a big risk that she might be expelled before having stayed for the 8 years required to apply, or before being able to meet the hard criteria that must be fulfilled.
+A refugee will still be allowed to apply, but there will be a big risk that she might lose her permit to stay before the 8 years of stay required to apply, or before being able to meet the hard criteria that must be fulfilled.
 Last year, only 193 persons with refugee background were granted permanent residence permit.

 According to the new agreement, the wording in the permits to all refugees , including the ones with asylum under art.
 7(1), 7(2) and 8 will be changed from “with the option of permanent stay” to “aimed at temporary stay”.
-Today this wording is only used for refugees under art.
+This also goes for refugees who get future extensions after the former wording.
+Today the wording aimed at temporary stay is only used for refugees under art.
 7(3) and humanitarian residence permit, and it means that they are not eligible to free education.
-This is not mentioned in the agreement, so it is unclear whether all refugees will lose their access to free education in the future.
-If that is the case, the restriction is very severe.
+This is will not change.
+Refugees under art.
+7(1), 7(2) and 8 will still have free access to education, as other rights leading from this status will also be intact.